trezzuri/erpnext-docs/docs/en/accounts/accounting-dimensions.md

 >

-## 1. How to create Accounting Dimension in ERPNext.
+## 1. How to create Accounting Dimension in SOMA.

 1. Go to the Accounting Dimension list and click on New.